cbfacademy/github-fundamentals-senamcancode/markdown-practice.md

 I've learnt **a lot** about git and github in this bootcamp.
 Whilst I did have some prior experience with git I hadn't yet encountered branching.
+I've learnt many git commands that I hadn't come across before such as git checkout -b <new branch name>.

+I still am yet to fully understand constructors and how exacty that they work.

 Either way I am _*really*_ enjoying the bootcamp and love how many different things that I'm learning.